I am not sorry.

 2 tablespoons coconut oil

-5 to 6 teaspoons liquid (I used strong white tea)
+5 to 6 teaspoons liquid, such as water or tea (I used strong white tea)

 food coloring, optional (I used all-natural colors)